Cryogenics: Putting the freeze on wear

-While cryogenics has been around for awhile, alot of shops don't know how to use the process to their advantage.
+While cryogenics has been around for awhile, quite a few shops don't use the process to their advantage.
 Knowing a few basics may help your shop turn that around.

 Cryogenics is a branch of physics dealing with subzero, or deep-cold, treatment.

 Cryogenic treatment of metals is not a new process.
 However, its use as a method to improve tool wear characteristics is still considered to be a relatively new engineering field.
 The cryogenic process produces considerably longer wear life for most heat-treated tools or parts that are subject to wear and abrasion.

 The key factor for a stamping company or stamping tool expert is that this process should extend tooling life and greatly reduce the need to resharpen dies and downtime.

 The following are some areas to explore if you are considering using cryogenics.

 For heat-treated ferrous metals, cryogenics completes the heat-treating process.
 It continues transforming the metal's grain structure (retained austenite) into a usable, life-extending structure (martensite).
 Although carbides are not heat-treated ferrous metals, cryogenics affects their bonding materials, causing a tighter grip on the carbides and thus preventing premature carbide losses, called fluffing off.Cryogenics also is a stress reliever.
 Although often forgotten and not taught in tech schools today, subzero cold is an effective stress reliever for ferrous and nonferrous metals.
 The process doesn't discolor or cause oxidation on the surface of the metal.